Fixed Income Calculations

 Overview

-• Forecasting Cash Flows and Accruals : A very basic type of analysis in fixed income is forecasting cash flows.
-This analysis takes the details of a fixed income instrument or set of instruments and then calculates what the cash flows will be from that instrument based on its contract details.
-Addditional analytics such as the effects of default can be overlayed on forecasted cash flows.
+- Forecasting Cash Flows and Accruals : This analysis takes the contract details of a fixed income instrument or set of instruments and then calculates what the cash flows will be from that instrument based on its contract details.
+Additional analytics such as the effects of default can be overlaid on forecasted cash flows.